gertzMan/song-list-manager/README.md

 - Fetches song data from the backend using API calls.
 - Offers a simple and intuitive user interface for song exploration.

-  ## Tech Stack
+## Stack

-  Backend: Node.js, NestJS
+- Backend: Node.js, NestJS
-  Frontend: React
+- Frontend: React
-  Database: SQL (configured in your backend database settings)
+- Database: SQL (configured in your backend database settings)
-  Docker: Used for containerization
+- Docker: Used for containerization
-  TypeScript: Used for improved code quality and maintainability
+- TypeScript: Used for improved code quality and maintainability